Martin Clifford

-Martin Clifford (died 1677) was an English writer and wit, who became headmaster of Charterhouse School.
+Martin Clifford (c.
+1624–1677) was an English writer, poet, and educator who served as Master of the Charterhouse School.
+A prominent Restoration wit and freethinker, Clifford is most noteworthy for his influential 1674 book 'A Treatise of Humane Reason.'

 Life

 He was educated at Westminster School, and in 1640 went to Trinity College, Cambridge, taking his bachelor's degree three years later (Cole MS. xlv. f.
 265).
-After the Restoration of 1660 he was a man about town, with support from nobleman and courtiers.
-He was employed by George Villiers, 2nd Duke of Buckingham, along with Samuel Butler and Thomas Sprat, in producing The Rehearsal.
+After the Restoration of 1660 he was a man about town, with support from noblemen and courtiers.
+He was employed by George Villiers, 2nd Duke of Buckingham, along with Samuel Butler and Thomas Sprat, in producing The Rehearsal, a satirical play aimed specifically at John Dryden.

-Clifford further attacked John Dryden, butt of The Rehearsal, in a series of letters; an edition was issued long after the author's death.
+Clifford further attacked John Dryden, butt of The Rehearsal, in a series of letters; an edition of which was issued in 1687 long after the author's death.
 Dryden made no reply.

 In 1671 Clifford was elected master of the Charterhouse, a post which he presumably owed to the influence of Buckingham.
 He died on 10 December 1677, and was buried on the 13th in the chancel of St. Margaret's, Westminster.